You Need to Watch Hillary Clinton Come Up With a Real Housewives Tagline

 "Very good!" he said.

 During the interview, Clinton spoke about a wide range of topics.
 From discussing her Hulu docu-series and Saturday Night Live impersonators (she thought Kate McKinnon and Amy Poehler did the best impressions) to talking about health care and her time as First Lady, Clinton covered a lot of ground.
 She also addressed a series of tabloid rumors in a segment called "The Rumor Hill."
-For instance, she set the record straight on whether Vogue's Anna Wintour served as an "unofficial fashion consultant" on her array of pantsuits in 2016 (which Clinton said was true) and whether she has any beef with Barbara Streisand.
+For instance, she set the record straight on whether Vogue's Anna Wintour served as an "unofficial fashion consultant" on her array of pantsuits in 2016 (which Clinton said was true) and whether she has any beef with Barbra Streisand.

 "Not at all," Clinton said when asked about the latter.
 "We're good friends."